Fieldwork on Ice

 Keywords:

 Abstract: Glaciology and the wider Cryospheric Sciences have moved on considerably since the era of exploration and early scientific expeditions, with satellite images and mathematical modelling now providing a rich plethora of approaches to studying processes in the past, present and future.
 However, fieldwork remains important as a cornerstone of Glaciology as it aids us to validate our findings and ensure they reflect reality as closely as possible.
 When I visit the field - standing on a glacier, flying over crevasses, observing icebergs in a fjord – it always reminds me of the complexities of the environment and the surrounding processes.
-Fieldwork is a privilege that can uncover endless ideas to take back to the office, and whilst being inspiring, can also be a humbling experience.
+Fieldwork is a privilege that can uncover endless ideas to take back to the office, and whilst being inspiring, is also a humbling experience.

 Essay